AmarjithKarippath/chilloutfox-frontend/README.md

  <br>
 </p>

-# Nextly - Landing Page Template with Next.js & Tailwind CSS
+# Chillout Fox - Landing Page Template with Next.js & Tailwind CSS

 The unconventional card that represent your life style.